fdhernandezjr/samacadmins/README.md

 ### Contact

-We would love it to hear from you, so send us a line.
+Email is still in the works but we would love it to hear from you.